 What to do with your unused or expired medications

-National Prescription Drug Take Back Day is coming up October 23, 2021.
+National Prescription Drug Take Back Day happens in April and October each year.

 With events in communities across the country, it’s a great opportunity to safely dispose of any unused or expired medications.

 While it may not seem like a big deal to keep those medications in your cabinet, drawer, or favorite storage spot, it could have serious health and safety consequences for you and your loved ones.

 You could end up taking expired medications accidentally

 Taking an expired medication could cause health problems.
 Medications contain active ingredients that degrade and become less effective over time.
 There are also risks that as medications degrade, other chemical compounds could develop that could cause unintended side effects.

 Your medications could end up in the wrong hands (or paws)

 Many people keep their medications in places that are convenient and easy to reach.
 But that also means it could end up in the hands and mouths of children or pets and lead to an accidental overdose.
 With older kids, it could lead to drug misuse or drug addiction.